Man at the Crossroads: Man, Controller of the Universe

 Concerned that Nelson Rockefeller would destroy the work, Rivera had asked Lucienne Bloch to take photographs of the mural before it could be destroyed.
 In late 1933, Rivera went to Mexico City and persuaded the Mexican government to let him repaint the mural on a blank wall at the Palacio de Bellas Artes.
 In his biography of Rivera, Bertram Wolfe stated that the artist did not care for the location of the mural this time around.
 Rather, Wolfe wrote, Rivera had been "looking for a public place where he could let men see what kind of painting it was that these 'patrons of the arts' had chosen to destroy".

 Using the photographs as a reference, Rivera repainted the mural, though at a smaller scale, where it was renamed Man, Controller of the Universe.
 The composition was almost identical, but the central figure was moved slightly to be aligned with the supporting mast of the cylindrical telescope above him.
 The new version includes a portrait of Leon Trotsky (then exiled in Mexico) alongside Karl Marx and Friedrich Engels at the right.
 Others appear at the left, including Charles Darwin.
-Beside Darwin is John Rockefeller, Jr, a lifelong teetotaler, drinking in a nightclub with a woman.
+Beside Darwin is John Rockefeller Jr, a lifelong teetotaler, drinking in a nightclub with a woman.
 Above their heads is a dish of syphilis bacteria.

 Cultural significance

 The Rockefeller–Rivera dispute has become an emblem of the relationship of politics, aesthetics, creative freedom and economic power.
 Some works dramatized the incident, and a few went so far as to lampoon it.
 The American poet Archibald MacLeish's 1933 collection Frescoes for Mr. Rockefeller's City was inspired by the incident.
 It included six poems about the mural in which both Nelson Rockefeller and Rivera were criticized.
 The New Yorker published E. B. White's poem "I paint what I see: A ballad of artistic integrity", an imaginary debate between Nelson Rockefeller and Rivera, on May 20, 1933.
 The incident has also been dramatized in the American films Cradle Will Rock (1999) and Frida (2002), both set in the 1930s.

 Other works focused specifically on Nelson Rockefeller's and Diego Rivera's conduct during the dispute over Man at the Crossroads.
 In her 1983 biography Frida, Hayden Herrera mentions that Kahlo wrote, "one could fight against [the Rockefellers] without being stabbed in the back".
 This referred to Rockefeller and Rivera's continued relationship even after the controversy had passed.
 Cary Reich writes in The Life of Nelson A. Rockefeller that the controversy was an instance of Nelson's "princely tendency [...] to have surrogates handle his dirty work".

+The Simpsons parodied Rivera's commission in the Season 32 episode "Now Museum, Now You Don't."